vedro-universe/vedro-docs/docs/best-practices/naming-for-better-tests.md

 - `try to login as non-existing user`

 🍎 **Avoid This:**
-- `fail login` — ambiguous whether failure is expected or a bug
+- `fail login` (ambiguous whether failure is expected or a bug)
-- `unauthorized access` — sounds like a security issue, not a test case
+- `unauthorized access` (sounds like a security issue, not a test case)
-- `negative test case 3` — numbered tests lack descriptive context
+- `negative test case 3` (numbered tests lack descriptive context)

 ## Structuring Scenario Steps